 With a focused view of potential training providers, reach out to each one that’s on your shortlist and request a quote.
 The goal here is to compare each one as evenly as possible, so be specific on your training requirements and make sure that each quote accomplishes your training requirements.
 Be cautious in evaluating training quotes to ensure critical components are not missed and you’re not being quoted on unnecessary elements.

-Comparing each training provider with an “apples to apples” mentality will reduce variability between quotes and help you make the right decision.
+Comparing each training provider using an “apples to apples” mentality will reduce variability between quotes and help you make the right decision.

 What to look for: